guidorice/devblog/src/pages/points-within-polygons/index.md

 More recently working at [Descartes Labs](https://descarteslabs.com/) we were developing a JavaScript app for lightweight GIS analysis in browser.
 One of the features was a points-in-polygons (PIP) join.
-It worked fine, but when the Product Manager tried a data file with complex polygon geometries, the app grinded to a halt for several minutes.
+It worked fine, but when we tried a data file with complex polygon geometries, the app grinded to a halt for several minutes.
 Very slow spatial join strikes again! 👻

 Let us dig into this particular type of "contains" spatial join and see why it can be such a performance hit.